djkaty/Il2CppInspector/README.md

 Providing an argument to `--exclude-namespaces` will override the default list.
 To output all namespaces, use `--exclude-namespaces=none`.

+By default, types and fields declared with the `System.Runtime.CompilerServices.CompilerGeneratedAttribute` attribute will be suppresssed from the C# code output.
+The attribute itself will be suppressed from property getters and setters.
+This is useful if you would like to be able to compile the output code.
+To include these constructs in the output, use `--suppress-compiler-generated=false`.

 File format and architecture are automatically detected.